byronbark/IOTProject/README.md

 # 'BarkhuizenSurveyTL'
 An iterative report on the current state of the art of transfer learning, methods for its application and some use cases.

+7/08/20: Results from applying transfer learning alongside a one class SVM classifier on image and CSV dataset to be added.

 # Research Papers
 Contains all research papers used in this project.
 Topics covered include transfer learning, traffic representations and anomaly detection.
 In the future there will be more papers on anomaly detection as it is unexplored for the moment.